vrockai/pipeline-test/docs/content.md

 ---

-## Collection system investigation microbial source tracking (CSI-MST): Applying molecular markers to identify sewer infrastructure failures
+## Collection system investigation microbial source tracking (CSI-MST): Applying molecular markers to identify sewer infrastructure failures.
+ 27.09.2020, _D Gonzalez, D Keeling, H Thompson, A Larson, J Denby, K Curtis, K Yetka, M Rondini, E Yeargan, T Egerton, D Barker, R Gonzalez_

+Collection System Investigation Microbial Source Tracking (CSI-MST) is a novel, sensitive approach for identifying sewer infrastructure deficiencies using molecular markers.
+This method requires both a detailed understanding of collection and conveyance system infrastructure and quickly turned around molecular data to advise an adaptive, targeted in-pipe approach to detect deficiencies.
+Here we explain the CSI-MST approach and provide several case study examples of how this approach can be adapted to different scale watersheds to identify potential sewer infrastructure issues.
+This approach has been used to identify and confirm the remediation of numerous needed infrastructure repairs in the southeastern Virginia region.
+The selected case studies presented here serve as a proof of concept-this methodology can be adopted by other utilities and municipalities to address necessary wastewater infrastructure repairs in different regions.

 [Source](https://www.sciencedirect.com/science/article/pii/S0167701220307843)

+10.1016/j.mimet.2020.106068

 ---